datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 Our example is a table of data that represents a warehouse in the back of a shop.
 Every line is the same item except that they have each unique SKU based on the date on which they were manufactured.
 You just found out that everything manufactured in the last week needs to be sent back.
-We’re going to do some formatting to point out which items those are.
+We’re going to do some formatting to point out which items are the ones that were made in the last week.

 ---